kilroy-code/rules/README.md

 box.length = 5;         // The "set" method was automatically generated.
 console.log(box.area);  // 15!
 ```
 We did not have to tell _area_ that it needed to be recomputed now that _length_ was changed.
+The system keeps track of the dependencies.

 Rules are: